 Even if you choose to do something simpler like Facebook and Instagram lives, you can still promote it and collect emails to connect with people before and after and grow your business.
 It doesn’t have to be fancy and take months of preparation, just make sure you’re offering great content and people will be interested.

 Make signing up easy for people.
 If someone has to go through a lot of steps just to sign up, chances are they’ll get frustrated and might give up.
 You want to make sure your sign-up page has an easy and shareable link that’s optimized for SEO so it can be found on google as well.
 The link should be short and relate to your webinar or brand to make sure people immediately know what it’s for when they see the link.

 You’ll also need a landing page that gives people the details of your webinar.
 You can usually create landing pages in your email service provider, like MailerLite, or you can create them on your website or use a website that specifically creates landing pages.

 After that, you need to set up a success or a thank you page that tells people what to expect and when to expect the final details of your event.
 This page also serves as a confirmation that they’ve signed up for the website and aren’t just left wondering if their submission went through.

 Now you should be able to start planning out your webinar and have the tools to get some promotion going for it as well.
-In The Collective we go more in-depth about what else you’ll need to get your webinar set up and also cover how to use Zoom for webinars and set up your email list with MailerLite, so don’t hesitate to go and check it out.
+In the Rebel Office Resources Library, we go more in-depth about what else you’ll need to get your webinar set up and also cover how to use Zoom for webinars and set up your email list with MailerLite, so don’t hesitate to go and check it out.